-Papers presented at the Symposia may be subsequently submitted for publication in the form of edited books, and/or journal articles, hardcopy or online.
+Papers presented at a Symposium may be subsequently submitted for publication in the form of edited books, and/or journal articles, hardcopy or online.

-Manuscripts submitted are processed as follows: The staff initially reviews the paper.
-If it does not fall within the scope of the Symposium or is not formatted according to CMS, 16th ed., it will be returned to the author.
+Manuscripts submitted are processed as follows: The staff initially reviews the manuscript.
+If the manuscript does not fall within the scope of the Symposium or is not formatted according to CMS, 16th ed., or APA, it will be returned to the author.

-If a manuscript is in accord with the guidelines, an email acknowledgment is sent to the author.
-All references to the author’s name and affiliation are to be removed and the manuscript is required to be submitted for blind review by academics with knowledge of the field within which the manuscript is categorized.
+If a manuscript is in accord with the guidelines, an email acknowledgement is sent to the author.
+All references to the author’s name and affiliation are to be removed, and the manuscript is required to be submitted for blind review by academics with knowledge of the academic field within which the manuscript is categorised.
 With the advice of the reviewers, the Symposium Editor will make one of four decisions: accept, accept contingent upon revision, revise and resubmit, or reject.

 "Many thanks for an amazing experience."